ishanishrestha/Simple-Math-Site-Lock/readme.txt

 = Version 1.8 =

-* Made user-facing text translatable.
+* Added translation support with a text domain for localization.
-* Improved internationalization by using WordPress translation functions.
+* Improved compatibility with WordPress localization tools.

 = Version 1.7 =